als429/testing-stuffs-presentation/PRESENTME.md

 ### 2. in the past SEO and SEs used to not like each other (if you've read an IR textbook, you'll probably find a chapter on us).
 In today’s world, we work together to bother developers, into doing things like:

-* importing site speed
+* improving site speed
 * going secure
 * implementing structured data (mostly semantic HTML and Schema.org)
 * making content renderable and accessible to bots
 * some accessibility requests (ARIA, heading tags, alt-text, and such)
-* (asking for the sites log files to find out whether or not googlebot is crawling appropriate)
+* (asking for the sites log files to find out whether or not googlebot is crawling appropriately)

 **Chapter from university IR textbook:**